dgruber/wfl/README.md

 More methods can be found in the sources.

 For missing functionality or bugs please open an issue on github.
-Contributions welcome.
+Contributions welcome!